joecayse/wake-cron/README.md

 ## System Requirements & Security
 Due to macOS security sandboxing, the cron engine requires explicit Full Disk Access.

+**AC Power Dependency:** For reliable execution, wake-cron requires the system to be connected to AC power. macOS energy-management policies significantly throttle or suppress hardware wake events when operating on battery.
+**Hardware Assertions:** macOS may prevent wake events based on thermal conditions or active assertions.
+Users can check for blocking states using pmset -g assertions.
+**Future Roadmap:** Future versions may transition to launchd to provide more robust task scheduling and better integration with native macOS power management.

 | Step | Action |
 | :--- | :--- |
 | 1 | Navigate to System Settings > Privacy & Security > Full Disk Access. |